TubercularOx/darkhaunter/Geekery/xykon.md

 In panel 6 of [comic 653](https://www.giantitp.com/comics/oots0653.html), Xykon avoids a *Disintegrate* with a “deflect!” sound effect.
 In panel 13 of [comic 652](https://www.giantitp.com/comics/oots0652.html), he avoids a different *Disintegrate* with a “dodge!” sound effect.

 “Deflect” evokes a deflection bonus, a common named AC bonus.
 Within that context, “dodge” can likewise evoke a dodge bonus.

-If this is intentional, a ring of protection and the Dodge feat would be straightforward ways to account for those bonuses.
-Both types of bonus are common, however, and there are many other ways for Xykon to acquire them.
+While these work as allusions to the rules, there is no evidence how Xykon is acquiring these bonuses.

 ## Reverse Psychology